nelsonr/domman/README.md

-Domman (domain manager)
+Domman - Virtual Hosts Manager
 ======

 ![Edit](http://i.imgur.com/R1BR9hn.png)

-The goal is to create an utility to manage Virtual Hosts for Apache in local development.
+## What?

+Domman (domain manager) is a virtual hosts manager for local development

+## Why?

-This utility aims to simplify the creation and editing of Virtual Hosts without having to go around 3 different places to do so.
+To simplify the creation and management of Virtual Hosts without having to edit files in different places (and deal with administrator permissions) and restarting Apache everytime.

-As so the features that I want to achieve are:
+## Features

+These are some of the features of Domman.

 - Creation and editing of new and existing Virtual Hosts
 - Automatic editing of the httpd-vhosts.conf and hosts files
 - Automatic restart of the Apache service
-- Automatic detecting of the httpd-vhosts.conf file path (XAMPP, WAMP, or any other flavor that might exist)
+- Automatic detection of the httpd-vhosts.conf file path (XAMPP, WAMP) - **Not implemented yet**

+## Platforms

-The application uses node-webkit and the current targeted platform is Windows, cross-platform might be considered in the future.
+Domman runs on [node-webkit](https://github.com/rogerwang/node-webkit) and the current targeted platform is Windows.
+Although multi-platform should not be hard to do (famous last words!).